flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 ```

 The shell interprets this by launching an `ls` process.
 Normally, when
-the shell launches a process it creates three file descriptors (which,
+a process is launched it creates three file descriptors (which,
 remember, represent open files): `0` for `STDIN`, `1` for `STDOUT`,
 and `2` for `STDERR`, and the shell sets each file descriptor to refer
 to your terminal (terminals can be files!! what!?!?).
 Your shell sees